STEM vs. STEAM: What's the Difference

 STEM develops skills like critical thinking, problem solving, creativity, communication, and teamwork.
 This approach teaches students to do research and apply their knowledge rather than just memorizing the facts.

-Definition of STEAM
+Definition of STEAM acronym

-STEAM stands for science, technology, engineering, arts, and mathematics.
+STEAM acronym stands for science, technology, engineering, arts, and mathematics.
 Arts include dance, music, drama, language arts, design, and humanities.
 STEAM helps students study creatively.
 It uses problem-based learning methods so that students can study projects based on real-life examples.
 STEAM brings creativity into math and science by applying the concepts of art in cross-disciplinary learning.

 Instead of focusing on separate subjects, project-based teaching improves creativity, collaboration, design thinking, and problem-solving skills.
 It helps students to succeed in STEM subjects even if learners don't seem gifted in technical areas.